delainy-spencer/one-click-hugo-cms/site/content/post/side-hustle/index.md

+---
-# Maximize Your Side Hustle: Save Money and Know Your True Hourly Rate
+title: "Maximize Your Side Hustle: Save Money and Know Your True Hourly Rate"
+date: 2025-09-01
+---

 Whether you’re freelancing, selling online, or running a small side business, every dollar counts.
 Many side hustlers focus on earning more but forget to **track expenses and optimize costs**—this can secretly shrink your profits.